 Broadly, Amazon is known for keeping a close eye on reliability, and it doesn’t seem like either Amazon Pinpoint or Amazon Amplify have an unusually large amount of downtime.
 Unfortunately, when there is a problem, Amazon’s support seems largely absent.

 There are dozens of threads in the Amazon Pinpoint community forum that complain of issues such as intermittent errors when sending messages to larger segments, silently undelivered messages, analytics delayed by 3 hours (This appears to be by design), and more.
 We assume that many of these issues are due to unresolved bugs in Pinpoint, but there’s no way to know since Amazon hasn’t acknowledged the customer bug reports.

-OneSignal’s reliability and speed has made it one of the most popular and widely chosen push providers in the world, earning the trust of over 900,000 developers, marketers, and businesses, delivering more than 6 billion messages daily.
+OneSignal’s reliability and speed have made it one of the most popular and widely chosen push providers in the world, earning the trust of over 1.8M developers, marketers, and businesses, delivering more than 10 billion messages daily.